 With 5,876516699923 10-16 m as minimum radius is λ0 = 3,69232433863517 10-15 m,and thus E0 = h c/λ0 = 0,33578900862721 GeV (in the gamma radiation range).

 The quantum number, which stands for the area integral of the sine wave, was determined arbitrarily.
-The number is retained if the wavelength and amplitude are changed in inverse proportion.
+The area remains intact if the wavelength and amplitude are changed in inverse proportion.
 One more comment on the maximum energy of photons: Photons can link up.
 It is then a quantum object.

 The behavior of the graph is more complex because the amplitude influences its length change.
 The reference figure is the extension factor λ'.
 It sets the length difference of graph and wavelength in relation to the wavelength, which should be in the counter of the quotient.
 Its function curve as a function of amplitude a is known: